82 W. Main Street Northborough, MA 01532

 We can provide fluoride treatments and place sealants, when necessary, to help protect teeth.
 In between your child’s visits, parents can do many things to ensure the health of their children’s teeth:

-• Flossing once a day
+• Floss once a day

-• Limiting sugary drinks and beverages
+• Limit sugary drinks and beverages

 Quality, Long-Term Care